pengi/intcodeutils/example/fibonacci/README.md

 # Fibonacci calculation example

-Simple example using make and intutils to build a program calculating fibonacci numbers
+Simple example using make and intcodeutils to build a program calculating fibonacci numbers

-To assemble and link the program, make sure `make` is installed, as well as having intutils available.
+To assemble and link the program, make sure `make` is installed, as well as having intcodeutils available.
 Then run

 ```
 make